 Administrators have complete access to an app.
 They can change all app settings, reset the app secret, delete the app, and view Credits and Insights.
 Administrators can also add/remove other users to/from the app and change their permissions.
-All ‘developers’ currently added to an app have these permissions so they will get the administrator permissions as we move to the new model.
 Administrators of apps should only add other users as administrators if they are fully trusted and must have full control of the app.

 Developers have access to the app and all its technical settings that are needed to run, edit and test the app.
 Developers can modify all technical settings for an app, which are accessible through the App Dashboard.
 They can also see Insights for the app.